Phạm Tuấn Hải: Hà Nội

+Thép Xanh Nam Định

+On 21 July 2026, Tuấn Hải was transferred to Thép Xanh Nam Định and signed a three-year contract with the team.

 International career

-Tuấn Hải at the 2024 ASEAN Championship final.

-Phạm Tuấn Hải made his debut for the Vietnam national team in a FIFA World Cup qualifying match against Oman on 12 October 2021.
+Tuấn Hải made his debut for the Vietnam national team in a FIFA World Cup qualifying match against Oman on 12 October 2021.
 On 1 June 2022, he scored his first senior goals, a brace, in a 2–0 victory over Afghanistan in a friendly match.

 In December 2022, Tuấn Hải was named in Vietnam's final 23-man squad by Park Hang-seo for the 2022 AFF Championship, making his first appearance in the competition by playing 13 minutes in the 6–0 group stage victory against Laos.

 On 4 January 2024, Tuấn Hải was named in Vietnam's squad for the 2023 AFC Asian Cup.
 He scored in the team's 2–4 lost to Japan on 14 January.

 On 6 June 2024, Tuấn Hải scored a 90+5 stoppage time winner against Philippines in a 3–2 win during the 2026 FIFA World Cup qualification match.

-On January 5, 2025, Pham Tuan Hai scored the opening goal for the Vietnam national team giving them a 1–0 lead in the second leg of the final match of the 2024 ASEAN Championship, and his indirect shot in the 82nd minute caused Thai national team player Pansa to score an own goal to level the score at 2-2.
-Vietnam went on to win the competition and get their third ASEAN Championship title.
+On 5 January 2025, Tuân Hải scored the opening goal for Vietnam, giving them a 1–0 lead in the second leg of the 2024 ASEAN Championship final.
+Later in the game, his shot in the 82nd minute caused Thai national team player Pansa to score an own goal to level the score at 2-2.
+Vietnam went on to win the competition and got their third ASEAN Championship title.